HeadpatCloud/.github/profile/README.md

 # Headpat 🐾✨

-Welcome to **Headpat** — a community-driven platform designed to bring together the LGBT+ and furry communities in a safe, fun, and inclusive environment.
-We are passionate about fostering a space where everyone can express themselves, connect with like-minded individuals, and find their place within our ever-growing family.
+Welcome to **Headpat** — a community-driven platform designed to bring users together, host people their data efficiently and securely and allow them to use API's with proper documentation.

 ## What We're Building 🚀